September 14, 2017

 Next, you need a repository (“repo” for short – basically a folder for code).
 There are a few ways to create a new repository in GitHub, but one is to click the “plus” sign in the top right of the toolbar, next to your avatar.

-- Give your repo a simple title, and a description that would describe things to an outsider in one line.
+Give your repo a simple title, then add a brief description that would describe things to an outsider in one line.

 Set up your local repo